Climate Action Toolkit

 Case study: Lyndon School

-During 2021, Climate Action Survey insights helped enable a group of students at Lyndon School in Solihull to form a Climate Action group, with the help of a highly proactive Geography lead teacher.
+During 2021, Climate Action Survey insights helped enable students at Lyndon School in Solihull to form a Climate Action group, with the help of a highly proactive Geography lead teacher.

 Knowledge from the survey helped students prioritise their efforts and they developed two core aims: